MichaelSchloesser/WeaklySeparatedCollections.jl/README.md

 ## Documentaion

 A full Documentaion is available [here](https://michaelschloesser.github.io/WeaklySeparatedCollections.jl/stable/).
-This includes TODO
+This includes a brief introduction to the required mathematical background, as well as a description of all functions and types.

 ---